cs3110/textbook/src/chapters/modules/exercises.md

 <!--------------------------------------------------------------------------->
 {{ ex3 | replace("%%NAME%%", "fraction reduced")}}

-Modify your implementation of `Fraction` to ensure these invariants hold of every value `v` of type `t` that is returned from `make`, `add`, and `mul`:
+Modify your implementation of `Fraction` to ensure these invariants hold for every value `v` of type `t` that is returned from `make`, `add`, and `mul`:

 1. `v` is in *[reduced form][irreducible]*